 How long must I wait after failing an exam before I can take it again?

 The following waiting periods apply for individuals needing to retake the Series 63, Series 65 or Series 66 following a failed attempt: (1) a minimum of 30 days after failing the first exam before the second taking of the exam can be scheduled; (2) a minimum of 30 days after failing the exam for the second time before the third taking of the exam can be scheduled; and (3) a minimum of 180 days after failing the exam for a third time before the fourth taking of the exam (and each subsequent taking) can be scheduled.
 These waiting periods mirror those in place for FINRA-sponsored examinations.
+Exam waiting periods are specific to that exam.

 Is there a limit on the number of times I can re-take an exam?

 There is no limit for NASAA exams as long as the applicable waiting period requirements are met.
+Candidates receive one exam attempt per exam fee/window.

 If I failed the Series 66, does the waiting period apply if I want to take the Series 63 or Series 65?